 I am interested in the potential of the various current branches of pragmatic theory as frameworks for the stylistic analysis of literary texts, and I am exploring this potential in discursive and collaborative work, as well as in my individual research.

 Billy Clark from Middlesex University and I organised a panel at the International Pragmatics Association conference in Manchester in July 2011 on ‘The interface between pragmatics and literary stylistics’, and a special interest group at the International Poetics and Linguistics Association conference in Malta in July 2012 on ‘Pragmatic Stylistics’.
-We are currently editing a collection of essays to be published as Pragmatics and Literary Stylistics by Palgrave Macmillan.
+In September 2014 we published the edited collection of essays Pragmatic Literary Stylistics in the Palgrave Studies in Pragmatics, Language and Cognition series.

 In my own research, I am exploring the possibilities of using neo-Gricean pragmatics, particularly the two-principled pragmatic theory developed by Laurence Horn, as an approach to the analysis of literary texts.
 My article ‘Towards a neo-Gricean pragmatics: implicature in Dorothy L. Sayers’s Gaudy Night‘ was published in a special issue of the Journal of Literary Semantics in 2012.
 My application of neo-Gricean pragmatics to an early work by Elizabeth Bowen is published in Pragmatics Literary Stylistics as ‘”Oh, do let’s talk about something else-“: What is not said and what is implicated in Elizabeth Bowen’s The Last September’,